marq24/emacberry.com/gpslogger.md

 permalink: /gpslogger.html
 app-icon: /assets/img/gpsl/app-icon.png
 ---
-An App-Project that started as small & simple hobby has developed to an All-In-One solution in a period of more than 10 years (all started at the beginning of the year 2009).
+An App-Project that started as small & simple hobby (in early 2009) has developed into an All-In-One solution in a period of more than 10 years.

 <span class="shot">![shot1](/assets/img/gpsl/Screenshot_1642149089_50.png)</span>